GetStream/Stream-Example-Parse/readme.md

 tweet.save()
 ```

-Now when you call tweet.save the Parse object get's stored.
+Now when you call tweet.save the Parse object is stored.
 You can verify by visiting the parse data browser.
 If you open your GetStream.io data browser you'll see the newly created feed containing the first activity.

 #### Reading feeds